charlysan/vctpi/README.md

 # vctpi

-Python CLI tool that can be used to communicate to Micronas VCT video controller through I2C using a Raspberry PI
+This tool is the result of reverse-engineering the I2C bus of a Panasonic CRT and can be used to communicate with Micronas VCT video controller through i2c using a Raspberry Pi.
+A detailed explanation of the process can be found on [this wiki](https://github.com/charlysan/crt_stuff/wiki/I2C-Data-Injection-In-Panasonic-CRT).

 ## Disclaimer